Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex

 \subsection{Future Work}

-Future work includes adapting additional techniques used by Hickok et al. \cite{Voting}, such as measuring distance in travel time and incorporating several modes of transportation.
-Google maps has a fee for each distance calculated, so using travel time or different modes of transportation was infeasible in this case.
-The geodesic distance has a lower computational and monetary cost.
+In the future, we would like to improve our method by changing how we capture the vulnerable regions from the topological approach.
+As discussed, death simplices are not stable which can lead to different results with small changes in the input data.
+Using minimal cycle representatives \cite{li_minimalcyclerepresentatives_2021} to identify the holes in coverage could avoid this issue and allow for better identification of areas with poor access to resources.
+However, this raises numerous other decisions and concerns as minimal cycle representatives are not uniquely defined and can be challenging to compute.

-In the future, we would like to conduct a larger scale investigation about additional cities.
+We would also like to explore other spatially aware approaches for detecting heat vulnerability from the literature as additional points of comparison.
+We'd also like to conduct a larger scale investigation about additional cities.
 We chose four different cities to test our method, however there are many other cities included in the US Urban Heat Island Mapping Campaign.

 Our methodology could be used in many other applications as well; for example, studying the coverage of resources such as food banks or healthy food options.
 On a smaller scale, one could consider the locations of automated external defibrillators (AEDs) or fire extinguishers within a large building, such as a school.
 A resource that will be important over the coming decades is electric vehicle charging stations.
 For this application, a larger statewide or nationwide scale would be useful to determine areas where the addition of a charging station would facilitate the use of electric vehicles in the area.